carlos-granados/github-tools/README.md

 ### Double click edit

-When you click the bookmarklet in any GitHub page then you can just double-click on any comment to edit it, which makes editing comments faster
+When you click the bookmarklet in any GitHub page then you can just double-click on any comment to edit it, which makes editing comments faster.
+The extension version is automatically enabled when you load any GitHub page, without having to clikc it, so it is probably more useful than the bookmarklet version

 ### Find And Replace